lemieux/gti785-spec/README.md

 The expected input must contain the action to execute (`previous` / `next`).

 ##### Expected output
 The expected output should be the representation of one media has given by vlcj.
+It should return a `HTTP 404` if the player has nothing to play.

 ##### Example